pytorch/PiPPy/README.md

 # Work Items

+- [ ] Figure out how performance looks
 - [ ] Loss execution in runtime
 - [ ] backward() execution in runtime
 - [ ] gradient checkpointing in runtime